TheKhafre/FE_Project_2023/README.md

 ---
 ---

-_All the projects in this repo are MIT licensed. therefore, feel free to copy any one that interests you._
+_All the projects in this repo are MIT licensed.
+Therefore, feel free to copy any one that interests you._

 **Love, Khafre💕😘** <br>
 # [Say hi on Instagram 😎](https://instagram.com/obakhafre "hey! let's talk")